rspeer/langcodes/README.md

 96
 ```

-But most German speakers will think Swiss German is a foreign language.
+But the above mapping is one-way -- CLDR believes that anything tagged as Swiss
+German would be foreign to most German speakers.

 ```python
 >>> tag_match_score('de', 'gsw')